 The ban affects about 500 bars across the province, but does not prevent them “from continuing their other activities, on condition that they comply with the instructions in place,” Arruda says in the statement.

-Current regulations for bars mandate operating at 50 percent capacity, maintaining 2 meters of physical distance and announcing last call at midnight instead of 3 a.m.
+Current bar regulations mandate operating at 50 percent capacity, maintaining 2 meters of physical distance, and announcing the last call at midnight instead of 3 a.m.
 As of this morning, the government is also instructing bar owners to keep a registry of customers who enter their establishment — something that had been previously encouraged but not enforced.

 - It’s official: Karaoke banned in Quebec bars and public venues; private karaoke ‘strongly discouraged [CTV News]